top of page

 I believe President John F. Kennedy was murdered as the result of a covert operation gone awry, the precise kind of operation approved by the Joint Chiefs of Staff as Operation Northwoods, but rejected by the President.
 He was targeted in order to finally convince him to take a firm stand against Castro; those who conceived the action would have said his actions or lack thereof, past and potential, posed a grave threat to the security of the nation.
 He died because the individuals tasked with carrying out the crime had a deep personal hatred for him and knew they had their masters over a barrel.

 President Johnson probably learned quickly what had happened.
 He hastily established an investigative body and goaded Chief Justice Earl Warren to lead it, telling him that if rumors of Cuban involvement were not squelched, it could mean 40 million dead Americans in World War III.
 A memo dated November 25th from Deputy Attorney General Nick Katzenbach to LBJ aid Bill Moyers summed up the purpose of the Warren Commission by stating the public had to be convinced “Oswald was the assassin, that he did not have confederates who are still at large, and that the evidence is such that he would have been convicted at trial.”
 So, the Commission’s mission, from the outset, was to sell the story of the lone gunman to the American people.
 The fact that Allen Dulles was appointed to serve on the body said as much.
 No doubt, Commission members and Commission counsel were given to believe that the national security depended upon their arriving at the ‘correct’ conclusions.
+Many Commission members and affiliated persons later expressed extreme skepticism for and dissention from their own conclusions.

 On June 23rd, 1972, President Nixon and his chief of staff, H.R.
 Haldeman, were discussing how the White House should handle the spreading Watergate scandal.
 The Watergate break-in had been carried out by men including Frank Sturgis, Eugenio Martinez and Bernard Barker, all of who worked in the stew of anti-Castro covert operations in the early 1960s.
-E. Howard Hunt, formerly of the CIA, was by the early 1970s on the White House staff, and managed the activities of these ‘plumbers’ (so called because they were employed to fix ‘leaks’).
+E. Howard Hunt, formerly of the CIA, was by the early 1970s on the White House staff, and managed the activities of these ‘plumbers’ (so-called because they were employed to fix ‘leaks’).
 At several points in the taped conversation, Nixon tells Haldeman to explain to Richard Helms, then the director of the CIA, that looking too deeply into Hunt and these other characters would “open up” the “whole Bay of Pigs thing”.
 In his memoirs, Haldeman gave his opinion that Nixon used the “Bay of Pigs thing” as a euphemism for the Kennedy assassination.

 Suggested reading: